-In the training field, the Training and Mobility of Researchers (TMR) Programme is seen by the Panel as needing to be better linked to the Thematic Programmes.
-The Panel's view is that the Programme has a potentially high European added value and is held in high regard by the European academic community as being a useful scheme, even if it often supports unfashionable areas that are otherwise difficult to fund.
+In the training field, the 'Training and mobility of researchers' (TMR) programme is seen by the Panel as needing to be better linked to the thematic programmes.
+The Panel's view is that the programme has a potentially high European added value and is held in high regard by the European academic community as being a useful scheme, even if it often supports unfashionable areas that are otherwise difficult to fund.

-In the past, a weakness of the Programme was its inability to attract the highest quality young researchers in Europe, partly because of image but also because of bureaucratic slowness in the appointment process.
-The Panel understands that measures have been taken to improve this situation and hopes that the Programme will be able to attract the best candidates.
+In the past, a weakness of the programme was its inability to attract the highest quality young researchers in Europe, partly because of image but also because of bureaucratic slowness in the appointment process.
+The Panel understands that measures have been taken to improve this situation and hopes that the programme will be able to attract the best candidates.

-The Panel supports a TMR Programme with a greatly improved image so that the best young minds will be proud to occupy European Fellowships.
+The Panel supports a TMR programme with a greatly improved image so that the best young minds will be proud to occupy European fellowships.

-4.4.3 External Balance
+4.4.3.
+External balance

-Regarding the external balance of the Framework Programme the key issues are seen to be enlargement and international co-operation.
+Regarding the external balance of the framework programme, the key issues are seen to be enlargement and international cooperation.

-On enlargement, the Union has already made a significant effort to co-operate with the RTD communities in Eastern Europe where most of the potential new Member States are located.
-The Panel very much sees this as a platform to build on and recommends that the Commission takes further initiatives to stabilise and develop the RTD communities of aspiring Member States.
-This should be an element within the Fifth Framework Programme handled wherever possible within the appropriate Thematic Programme.
+On enlargement, the Union has already made a significant effort to cooperate with the RTD communities in Eastern Europe, where most of the potential new Member States are located.
+The Panel very much sees this as a platform to build and recommends that the on Commission takes further initiatives to stabilize and develop the RTD communities of aspiring Member States.
+This should be an element within the fifth framework programme handled wherever possible within the appropriate thematic programme.

-In the international co-operation field, the Panel's view is that much of the research activity should be reassigned to the appropriate Thematic Programme.
-A need is also seen to greatly improve co-ordination between INCO and other Union Programmes that operate externally such as PHARE.
-TACIS and MEDA.
-Finally, a small team in charge of developing a global science and technology policy towards regions outside the Union not covered by these Programmes, could be put in place.
+In the international cooperation field, the Panel's view is that much of the research activity should be reassigned to the appropriate thematic programme.
+A need is also seen to improve greatly coordination between INCO and other Union programmes that operate externally, such as PHARE, TACIS and MEDA.
+Finally, a small team in charge of developing a global science and technology policy towards regions outside the Union not covered by these programmes could be put in place.

-Regarding developing countries, some notable success has been achieved, particularly with Biomedical Programmes on tropical diseases.
-Such Programmes however are mainly to the benefit of the developing country and have little European added value.
+Regarding developing countries, some notable success has been achieved, particularly with biomedical programmes on tropical diseases.
+Such programmes, however, are mainly to the benefit of the developing country and have little European added value.
 As such, they form part of the wider political relationship between the Union and developing countries.
-While the Panel views this as a legitimate area for RTD cooperation, it would also encourage the Framework Programme to establish more technically driven co-operative projects which meet European added value criteria.
+While the Panel views this as a legitimate area for RTD cooperation, it would also encourage the framework programme to establish more technically driven cooperative projects which meet European added-value criteria. ,